Estimating Global Identifiability Using Conditional Mutual Information in a Bayesian Framework: Concluding remarks and perspectives

-In this work, an information-theoretic approach is presented with the goal of assessing the global practical identifiability of a statistical model in a Bayesian framework.
-The expected information gain from the data for each parameter is estimated in an a priori analysis, where the gain in information results in a reduction in the uncertainty of the parameters.
-This reduction is related to practical identifiability such that negligible information gain will lead to uncertain parameter estimation, and thereby lack of practical identifiability.
+In this work, a novel information-theoretic approach based on conditional mutual information is presented to assess global practical identifiability of a statistical model in a Bayesian framework.
+The proposed framework examines the expected information gain for each parameter from the data before performing controlled experiments.
+Parameters with higher information gain are characterized by having higher posterior certainty, and thereby have higher practical identifiability.
 The adopted viewpoint is that the practical identifiability of a parameter does not have a binary answer, rather it is the relative practical identifiability among parameters that is useful in practice.
-In contrast to previous numerical approaches used to study practical identifiability, our approach has the following notable advantages: first, no controlled experiment or data is required to conduct the practical identifiability analysis; second, different forms of uncertainties, such as model form, parameter, or measurement can be taken into account; third, the framework does not make assumptions about the distribution of the data and parameters as in the previous methods; fourth, the estimator provides knowledge about global identifiability and is therefore not dependent on a particular realization of the parameters.
+In contrast to previous numerical approaches used to study practical identifiability, the proposed approach has the following notable advantages: first, no controlled experiment or data is required to conduct the practical identifiability analysis; second, different forms of uncertainties, such as model-form, parameter, or measurement can be taken into account; third, the framework does not make assumptions about the distribution of the data and parameters as in the previous methods; fourth, the estimator provides knowledge about global identifiability and is therefore not dependent on a particular realization of the parameters.
+To provide a physical interpretation to practical identifiability in the context of examining information gain for each parameter, an information gain equivalent variance for a direct observation model is also presented.
+The practical identifiability framework is then extended to examine dependencies among parameter pairs.
 Even if an individual parameter exhibits poor practical identifiability characteristics, it can belong to an identifiable subset such that parameters within the subset have functional relationships with one another.
 Parameters within such an identifiable subset have a combined effect on the statistical model and can be collectively identified.
-With the goal of finding such subsets, an a priori estimator is proposed to quantify the expected dependencies between parameter pairs that emerge a posteriori.
+To find such subsets, a novel a priori estimator is proposed to quantify the expected dependencies between parameter pairs that emerge a posteriori.